-Spring Creek Drive is the first project in a planned network of Complete Streets aimed to help manage Canmore’s transportation demands into the future.
-About half a kilometer in length from Main Street south into Spring Creek Mountain Village; this project will create an inviting link between multiple neighbourhoods and the Town Centre, especially for trips people take by foot, bicycle, or mobility aid.
-This "Complete Street” project will have dedicated separate spaces for people in cars, on bikes, and on foot: providing comfortable and welcoming spaces for people travelling to and from the Town Centre.
+The project will be about half a kilometer in length from Main Street south into Spring Creek Mountain Village; creating a link between multiple neighbourhoods and the Town Centre.
+This project will have dedicated separate spaces for people in cars, on bikes, and on foot.

 The Town is working with Spring Creek Mountain Village as a partner on this project.